Skip to main content

 As the volume of visitors increases and puts greater pressure on the town’s infrastructure, Tequila needs to be able to capture and analyze data on everything from sidewalk safety to restaurant capacity.
 “Our data was too fragmented to extract meaningful insights.
 We needed to create an integrated repository of information that enables all the stakeholders in the town to make better decisions,” adds de Arteaga.

 To achieve its smart city ambitions, Tequila has partnered with government organizations and IT providers as well as local companies and community groups.
-“We want to make Tequila better than it already is by enabling technological, educational, and social change,” explains de Arteaga, who is spearheading the smart city initiative.
+“We want to make Tequila better than it already is by enabling technological, educational, and social change, ”explains de Arteaga, who is spearheading the smart city planning & development initiative.
 “Hitachi immediately understood our vision and the challenges we faced around data integration and scale.”

 Tequila is using a number of Hitachi solutions, including Lumada Video Insights, Hitachi Video Analytics, and its Smart Cities technology such as HVA Traffic Analyzer, Parking Analyzer, Social Media Analytics, People Counter and Intrusion Detection to capture, integrate, protect, and analyze data - past and present.
 “With support from Hitachi, we can leverage the power of big data in a strategic way,” says de Arteaga.